Dental preventive care is performed to achieve and maintain optimum oral health.

 - Recommended x-rays-either cavity detecting or a digital panoramic radiograph.

 - Application of fluoride varnish-this protects teeth from getting cavities and in the treatment of hypersensitivity.
 Fluoride varnish is particularly important in primary or baby teeth.
+Fluoride varnish can decrease your chance of getting cavities by up to 30% for 4 months.

 - Vel-Scope is used to detect oral cancer.
 It is a special light that can highlight suspicious areas that are not normally visible using normal lighting.